Administrative & Staff Job Classifications

 - Directs and supervises the collection of data and the preparation of a variety of reports, statements, and communications impacting employees, students, service providers, and vendors.
 Weekly 10%

-- Develops and administers the planning of the annual operating budgets for the campuses; implements and allocates resources following budget approval; approves expenditures.
+- Develops and administers the planning of the annual operating budgets for the campuses and instructional divisions; implements and allocates resources following budget approval; approves expenditures.
 Weekly 10%

 - Meets with District Office personnel to discuss issues and develop approaches to improve coordination of services.
-Monthly 5%
+Weekly 5%

 POSITION SPECIFIC RESPONSIBILITIES MIGHT INCLUDE: